ivanbrillo/PacMan/README.md

 # PacMan

 A Java Swing Project to practice my skills.
-The behaviour of ghosts should be similar to the original game, where every ghost has a different point that that follows, that can be ahead or near the pacman.
+The behaviour of ghosts is similar to the original game, where every ghost has a different point that that follows, that can be ahead or near the pacman.
+There are some simple animation as the classical mouth movement of tha pacman.

 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)